Mardin, Turkey - Travel

 Parks of Mardin

 A popular weekend getaway spot for locals and tourists alike is the Kamor Millet Bahçesi.
-Grab your picnic blanket and delicious food and prepare to have a good time!

 Shopping in Mardin

-The city is filled with small shops and local masters’ workshops, where you have a large variety of souvenirs to grab before you leave.
-Right in the heart of the Old Mardin you will find an alleyway, otherwise known as Tellallar Çarşısı (Revaklı Çarşı).
-Here, tourists can purchase locally made jewellery, posters and paintings, food, spices, various household items, textiles, and many more!
-The city is famous for its copperware production, so be on the lookout for handmade items.
+Right in the heart of the Old Mardin, visitors will find an alleyway, otherwise known as Tellallar Çarşısı (Revaklı Çarşı).
+Here, tourists can purchase locally made jewellery, posters and paintings, food, spices, various household items, textiles, and much more!
+The city is famous for its copperware production.
 The whole experience is amplified by the gorgeous historical architecture and stone floors lining the whole street.

 Food in Mardin